 08 Aug Improve Your Overhead Press by Testing These Five Areas

-Overhead lifts such as the military press, snatch, and jerks are staple movements in the strength and conditioning and performance worlds to improve strength and power.
+Overhead lifts such as the military press, snatch, and jerks are stapled movements for improving strength and power.
 Far too often, people perform the overhead press without proper technique.
-The compensations they demonstrate lead to abnormal loading of different soft tissue structures and can ultimately lead to pain.
-And pain should never be a normal response to exercise.
-Improve Your Overhead Press by Testing These Five Areas
+The compensations they demonstrate lead to abnormal loading of different soft tissue structures.
+And, at times this can lead to pain.
+Pain should never be a normal response to exercise.
+Improve your overhead press strength & health with the following tests and exercises.

-The overhead press, among other lifts, is a combination of sufficient mobility, stability, and motor control in order to perform the lift safely and effectively.
-If you are lacking in one or more of these areas, the body will compensate or cheat in order to perform the movement.
+The overhead press requires a combination of sufficient mobility, stability, and motor control to perform correctly.
+If you lack in one or more of these areas, the body will compensate or cheat to perform the movement.